Developing a new examination is a rigorous and labor-intensive activity that typically takes two or more years.

 - Examination Pilot: A pilot version of the new examination is given over a specified period.
 (Pilot participants do not receive a score immediately after finishing the examination.)

-- Standard Setting Study: AOT members and a diverse task force of other volunteer subject matter experts develop a description of the minimum a candidate would have to know and be able to do to pass the examination.
+- Standard Setting Study: AC members and a diverse task force of other volunteer subject matter experts develop a description of the minimum a candidate would have to know and be able to do to pass the examination.
 This benchmark is then used during a review of the examination pilot results to determine the passing standard, and at this point, the pilot test-takers are sent their final examination score.

-- Examination Form Development: Based on the results of the examination pilot, standard setting study and the input from item writers and reviewers, the AOT and task force members begin an ongoing cycle of creating new forms (or versions) of the examination.
+- Examination Form Development: Based on the results of the examination pilot, standard setting study and the input from item writers and reviewers, the AC and task force members begin an ongoing cycle of creating new forms (or versions) of the examination.
 (Forms are statistically equated to control for differences in difficulty, which usually vary from one form to another.)